Skip to main content

 Museum

-5,000 years of objects across 17 acres — the Egyptian wing with the Temple of Dendur, the Impressionist galleries, and the rooftop installation (open May–October) alone justify the suggested admission.
+5,000 years of objects across 17 acres.
+The Egyptian wing with the Temple of Dendur, the Impressionist galleries, and the rooftop installation (open May–October) each justify the suggested admission on their own.

 Hidden landmark